zewa666/aurelia-electron/README.md

 Below you can find instructions on how to build, test and run the project.

+## Structure

+The folder `src` contains the frontend (renderer process), which is a standard Aurelia CLI app.
+The folder `backend` on the other hand represents the main process of Electron.
+Once built, the output of the frontend is as usual the `scripts` folder, whereas the backend is `dist/<name-of-app>/backend`.
+If you intend to package the app, it might be better to move the frontend output to `dist/frontend` as well so that all sources are at a single location.

+If you change the `name` inside the `package.json` make sure to adjust the `main` property as well as the `electron` npm script to reflect the new name

 ## How to develop?

 Start with installing all npm dependencies via `npm install`.